payatu/vuln-nodejs-app/solutions/solutions.md

 </html>
 ```

-2. Open the html file on your victim browser and you will see an alert showing the wallet information of the victim user.
+2. Open the HTML file on your victim browser and you will see an alert showing the wallet information of the victim user.

 ### Vulnerable Code

-Use the latest version of socket.io package to fix the issue as the version used in the application by default enables the CORS.

 **/package.json**